-Section 102.118(a) of the Board's Rules provides that, except as provided under the Board's Freedom of Information Act (FOIA) regulations (Sec.
+A respondent may not subpoena and obtain documents in the Regional Office's investigative files without the written consent of the General Counsel.
+See Section 102.118(a) of the Board's Rules, which states that, except as provided under the Board's Freedom of Information Act (FOIA) regulations (Sec.
 102.117(a)-(c)), no person employed by the Agency or acting on its behalf shall produce or present files, reports, or records under the control of the Board or General Counsel in any legal proceeding, whether in response to a subpoena or otherwise, without the written consent of the Board or its Chairman (if the documents are in Washington, D.C. and in the Board's control), or the written consent of the GC (if the documents are in a Regional Office or in Washington, D.C. under the GC's control).